joe0x5a/DIY-5G-Router/README.md

 - only capable of 4G or didnt have Gigabit ethernet.

 Some of the routers I looked at were based on OpenWrt.
-I have more Raspberry Pis than fingers and only 3 are in use, so it would nice to put another in to acive service, and not have to hide it from the wife :)
-So I thought, could I build my own 5g router?
+I have more Raspberry Pis than fingers and only 3 are actually being used So I thought, could I build my own 5g router?
 *Spoiler:  I wrote this while connected to  my DIY router. :)